omotara100/Wazuh-Security-Monitoring-Lab/04-soc-dashboard/README.md

 The data table answers:

-> **What contextual information is available about the individual failed SSH authentication events?**
+> **What contextual information is available about individual failed SSH authentication events?**

 Instead of reducing the activity to a single number, the table preserves fields that can support further investigation.